Setting up a record-keeping system

 - Emails

-Sample Record Retention Schedule (depending on business-specific requirements):
+Sample Record Retention Schedule (depending on business-specific requirements)

 | Document | Retention Time |